GalaktikasoftOfficial/RanetMondrian/README.md

 ### Connect from Microsoft Excel to Mondrian Cube
 Microsoft Excel is the most commonly used data analysis tool.
 It works great with SSAS OLAP cubes.
-Using Ranet Mondrian you shoot all oranicheniya Mondrian to work with Microsoft Excel.
+Using Ranet Mondrian you shoot all restrictions Mondrian to work with Microsoft Excel.

 ### Advanced Cell Properties
 Support the FORE_COLOR and BACK_COLOR cell properties that store color information for the text and the background of a cell.